 This means it’s okay to find lead generation as a challenge.
 You aren’t a bad marketer if you find lead generation hard.
 That’s the way it’s for the majority of us.

-Every new day, month, and year have us wondering how we can keep increasing our leads and grow our company’s revenue.
+Every new day, month, and year has us wondering how we can keep increasing our leads and grow our company’s revenue.

 It has never been an easy task for anyone.

-2. 79% of marketing leads never convert into sales.
-(Marketing Sherpa).
+4. 79% of marketing leads never convert into sales.

 Despite the effort put into lead generation, the majority of leads never convert into sales.

 That is, X number of leads doesn’t equate to X number of sales.
 The majority of leads don’t end up converting to sales.
 They remain as leads.

 Based on the studies, the poor conversion rate is due to a lack of nurture.